 Any expenses should be submitted by your RSO’s financial designees through Blueprint at least three full weeks before a check is needed.
 You will be able to track the status of your Purchase Requests online, through Blueprint.

-It is the responsibility of your organization, and your treasurer in particular, to manage your account responsibility, to keep track of your account balance, and to prevent your RSO from developing a deficit which may impact your ability to continue your program.
+It is the responsibility of your organization, and your treasurer, in particular, to manage your account responsibility, to keep track of your account balance, and to prevent your RSO from developing a deficit that may impact your ability to continue your program.